Did you know that Ian Fleming briefly sent James Bond to Venezuela in Goldfinger?

 Again the Tannoy buzzed and echoed.’
 Transamerica regrets to announce a delay on their flight TR 618 to New York due to a mechanical defect.
 The new departure time will be at eight am.
 Will all passengers please report to the Transamerica ticket counter where arrangements for their overnight accommodation will be made.
 Thank you.’

-Interesting note – there was no airline called Transamerica at the time that Fleming wrote this.
+Interesting note – there was no airline called Transamerica at the time that Fleming wrote this. (or was there?)
 Los Angeles Air Service became Trans International Airlines in 1960, which became Transamerica in 1979.
 The airline was shut down in 1986.
 Also, Tannoy is a Scotland-based manufacturer of loudspeakers and public-address systems.